 The library offers basic 3D printing classes and 1:1 appointments throughout the year.
 Check our online calendar for upcoming sessions.
 Staff may be able to offer limited assistance at other times.
 For more advanced help, set up an appointment to meet with the Lead Innovator at (262) 363-6411 ext.
 4111

 Printing times vary depending on the size and complexity of the object.
 Smaller objects may take only 20 minutes. larger objects may take several hours.

 What colors are available?

 Currently we have red, white, blue, orange, black, clear, yellow, purple, silver, gold, green, and pink.
-When you submit your design let us know what color you prefer.
 Please note that some colors may not be available and substitutions may need to be made.